My best friend once gave me sage advice: never travel with drawstring pants.

 3. Thou shalt follow my 80/20 shoe rule.
 Wear really comfortable shoes 80 percent of the time – so you can walk all day in joy.
 Cause else you’ll be slumming it in a cafe at 3pm cause your feet are aching.
 Wear your “these devastate my feet but look damn hot” heels for 20 percent of the time – preferably at night when you’re sitting down eating.
 It’s my 80/20 #winning strategy.

 4. Thou shalt not drink soda pop in Italy.
 Instead drink “una spremuta” (fresh squeezed orange juice made to order) served at most bars and cafes and yes – even in the train stations.
 For realz.
-Check out the gal above to see how you order one of those bad boys.
+Check out the gal below to see how you order one of those bad boys.

 5. Thou shalt not eat like a tourist into a gluttonous stupor.
 Of course one night a week of food hangover is reasonable.
 Being a tourist has its perks.